-One of the most commonly used techniques for prioritising is the time management matrix.
-This system was popularised by Stephen Covey.
+One of the most commonly used techniques for prioritizing is the time management matrix.
+This system was popularized by Stephen Covey.

 The aim is that, eventually, all the tasks we decide to engage in should fall within the ‘important and not urgent’ category.